You’ve decided to sell your home.

 This happens when the buyer’s agent initiates the conversation before putting the offer in writing.

-If you’re selling with the right realtor, they’re going to know exactly how to take advantage of this.
+The best listing agents know exactly how to take advantage of this.

 Negotiating after you get an offer